Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Introduction

 Some of the important results discussed in this article are the following. \begin{enumerate}[(i)] \item Let $I=$Pf$_{n-1}(X)$ where $X$ is a generic skew-symmetric matrix of odd order $n=2r+1$, $r \in \NN$ (defined in Section \ref{Preliminaries}).
-Then we prove the following. \begin{enumerate}[(a)] \item The $c$-th Veronese subalgebra of the corresponding Pfaffian ring is Koszul for $c \geq n/4.$ \item $\mathcal{R}(I)$ is generated by quadrics but need not be Koszul always. \item All diagonals of $\mathcal{R}(I)$ are Koszul. \end{enumerate} \item For the Pfaffian ideal $I$ coming from a tridiagonal matrix of the form mentioned in Theorem \ref{tridiagonal}, $\mathcal{R}(I)_{\Delta}$ is Koszul and Cohen-Macaulay for all $\Delta$.
-In this case, Pf$_{n-1}(X)$ is an equigenerated monomial ideal of Gr\"obner linear type (defined in Section \ref{sparse_skew}), which can be identified as the vertex cover ideal of an unmixed bipartite graph, thereby giving information about the linear resolution of powers of the vertex cover ideal. \item For $I=$Pf$_{n-1}(X)$ where $X$ has the form given in Proposition \ref{pf_case2}, $\mathcal{R}(I)_{\Delta}$ is Koszul and Cohen-Macaulay for all $\Delta$.
+Then we prove the following. \begin{enumerate}[(a)] \item The $c$-th Veronese subalgebra of the corresponding Pfaffian ring is Koszul for $c \geq n/4.$ \item $\mathcal{R}(I)$ is generated by quadrics but need not be Koszul always. \item All the diagonals of $\mathcal{R}(I)$ are Koszul. \end{enumerate} \item For the Pfaffian ideal $I$ coming from a tridiagonal matrix of the form mentioned in Theorem \ref{tridiagonal}, $\mathcal{R}(I)_{\Delta}$ is Koszul and Cohen-Macaulay for all $\Delta$.
+In this case, Pf$_{n-1}(X)$ is an equigenerated monomial ideal of Gr\"obner linear type (defined in Section \ref{sparse_skew}), which can be identified as the vertex cover ideal of an unmixed bipartite graph, thereby giving information about its ordinary and symbolic powers having linear quotients. \item For $I=$Pf$_{n-1}(X)$ where $X$ has the form given in Proposition \ref{pf_case2}, $\mathcal{R}(I)_{\Delta}$ is Koszul and Cohen-Macaulay for all $\Delta$.

 \end{enumerate}